 Assessment of existing structural strength

-The Highways Agency document BD 44/95, The assessment of concrete highway bridges and structures, modified clauses in BS 5400 Part 4, Code of practice for design of concrete bridges, for use when determining the strength of existing bridges.
+The Highways England document BD 44/15, The assessment of concrete highway bridges and structures, modified clauses in BS 5400 Part 4, Code of practice for design of concrete bridges, for use when determining the strength of existing bridges.
+BS 5400-4:1990 has been withdrawn and replaced by BS EN 1992-2:2005 however the Eurocodes do not currently contain provision for assessment.

-The same approach can be used to assess the strength of buildings, using the design approach in BS 8110, Structural use of concrete.
+The same approach can be used to assess the strength of buildings, using the design approach in BS 8110, Structural use of concrete (withdrawn and superseded by BS EN 1992-1-1:2004).
 It should be noted that in some cases the equations used differ slightly from those used in BS 5400 though the approaches are the same.

 If details of the Standards to which the structure was designed and constructed are available, these can obviously be used to obtain an indication of the expected steel and concrete strengths.
 Further information on the development of specified steel and concrete strengths, design approaches etc over the years is given in Concrete Society Technical Report 70, Historical approaches to the design of concrete buildings and structures.